Forgiveness can be the ultimate act of self-care.

 “To forgive is to set a prisoner free and discover that the prisoner was you.” – Louis B. Smedes

 I often hear the old adage that resentment, or holding onto a grudge, is like drinking poison and waiting for the other person to drop dead.
-In the rooms of AA, it is regularly quoted that these grudges, held onto too long, are our number one offenders.
+In the rooms of Alcoholics Anonymous, it is regularly quoted that these grudges, held onto too long, are our number one offenders.
 They most often simmer deep within our souls, keep us discontent and overly obsessed with our histories, and eventually lead us to relapse.

 Whether you subscribe to AA’s beliefs or not, learning to let go of past wrongs is challenging.
 For some, even examining the past, let alone accepting it rather than stewing in it, seems like an exhausting order.
 But forgiveness is an underrated exercise in self-love.
 Real forgiveness, not the sort of “It’s okay,” you throw out to a roommate when you discover they’ve eaten all your ice cream, can place you into a powerful world of peace.